 As we mentioned, the complexity of logistics operations has risen along with the technological age, which is why logistics information systems have been developed to make logistics easier.
 Synchronizing the supply chain's various logistical layers.

 In this article, we will help you learn more about logistics information systems and show you how you can benefit from them.

 Logistics information systems (LIS) are several digital programs

-part of Management Information System (MIS), that helps managing, controlling
+part of Management Information System (MIS), that help manage, control,

-and measuring logistics process, including storage, packing, and shipment.
+and measuring logistics processes, including storage, packing, and shipment.
 It

 seeks to lower logistics costs and increase the quality of logistics services.